Mastodon

 David Andersson

-David Andersson is a French-American journalist, photographer, and author who has lived in New York for over 30 years.
-He co-directs Pressenza International Press Agency and is the author of The White-West: A Look in the Mirror, a collection of op-eds examining the dynamics of Western identity and its impact on other cultures.
+David Andersson is a writer and humanist based in New York City.
+He focuses on issues of global justice, collective consciousness, and nonviolent transformation.
+He co-directs Pressenza International Press Agency and is the author of The White-West: A Look in the Mirror, a collection of op-eds examining the dynamics of Western identity and its global impact.
+His recent work, including The Quiet Revolution: Women, Power, and the Transformation of Our Time, has been published by CounterPunch, Countercurrents, LA Progressive, and Dissident Voice.
+Many of his articles have been translated into more than five languages.

 Claudia Sheinbaum: The Leadership the World Needs